I Spend $500/Month on Uber/Lyft Just To Work, Which Is Already Exhausting (Autism Unpredictability Costs)

 My family suggests this all the time.

-Not only are cars hard to save up for—rideshare eats most of my income—but unpredictable people on the road with unsafe driving habits would drain spoons even more.
+Not only are cars hard to save up for—(rideshare eats most of my income anyways)—but unpredictable people on the road with unsafe driving habits would drain energy even more, trying to plan around individuals that are texting on their phone while driving or not fully stopping on stop signs.
+Unpredictability on a constant scale during the entire 18-20 minute drive to work.

 The Alternatives Don't Work Either